Melbourne Royal Show

-The Melbourne Royal Show is an agricultural show held at Melbourne Showgrounds every September.
-It is organised by the Royal Agricultural Society of Victoria and has been running since 1848.
+The Melbourne Royal Show (known until 2022 as the Royal Melbourne Show) is an agricultural show held at Melbourne Showgrounds every September.
+It is organised by Melbourne Royal (formally the Royal Agricultural Society of Victoria) and has been running since 1848.

 Each year Melbourne Royal Show attracts attendances of up to half a million people.

 About

 The traditional purpose is the display of rural industry, including livestock and produce with its associated competitions and awards however the show also features amusement rides and a sideshow alley, as well as the Australian tradition of 'Showbags', carry bags containing samples of products produced by various commercial enterprises.

 A prominent feature during showtime are the many rides including a permanent wooden Mad Mouse roller coaster which resided at the grounds until 2001, owned by Wittingslow Amusements.
 A permanent chairlift also resided onsite until 2005.
 The site has its own railway station, used during special events located on the Flemington Racecourse line.
 The Thursday of the show was once observed as the Show Day public holiday in Melbourne; this holiday was abandoned in 1994.

 While the Royal Show is the main show in Victoria, many cities and towns in regional Victoria host smaller shows, such as the Royal Geelong Show, Bendigo Show, Ballarat Show, Warragul Show, Whittlesea Show and the Shepparton Show.